Human Growth Hormone

 “The effects of six months of human growth hormone on lean body mass and adipose tissue reversed the equivalent of changes incurred during 10-20 years of aging.
 The overall deterioration of the body that comes with growing old is not inevitable…We now realize that some aspects of it can be prevented or reversed.” – Dr. Daniel Rudman, MD – New England Journal of Medicine

-In 1999, the National Institute on Aging completed another landmark study that was designed to either refute or substantiate the results of Dr. Rudman and also to extend his study by measuring other parameters.
-This was a double-blind, placebo-controlled, multi-center trial in both men and women with a large number of patients.
+In 1999, the National Institute on Aging completed another landmark study that was designed to either refute or substantiate the results of Dr. Rudman and to extend his study by measuring other parameters.
+This was a double-blind, placebo-controlled, multi-center trial in both men and women with many patients.
 This study involved not only growth hormone but also the estrogen, progesterone and testosterone.
 This study not only confirmed the benefits of growth hormone, but also demonstrated that the addition of estrogen/progesterone and testosterone improved the effectiveness of growth hormone.

 Physical Signs of HGH Treatment